lulu70/vegan-site/content/recipes/vegan-mafe.md

 When traveling around the globe and attending food and music festivals, I was amazed to discover this amazingly simple dish that can be easily made completely vegan.
 It is a traditional senegalese stew usually made with meat, based on tomato sauce and peanut butter.
-To make it vegan all I did is added soya chunks that can be found anywhere, nice and easy.
+To make it vegan all I did is added soy chunks that can be found anywhere, nice and easy.
 The result is so nice tasty and creamy that you wouldn't believe it.

 ## The peanut butter